christex-foundation/progression-framework/frameworks/hr.md

           - "Thinks about what they need and expect from their manager and gives feedback to their manager on what's going well and what they could do better."
       - level: 2
         criteria:
           - 'Applies and follows governance principles.
 Communicates and escalates risks related to their own projects and business area.
-Works with other Monzonauts to help them analyse and address risks in their area.
+Works with other employees to help them analyse and address risks in their area.
 Updates procedures and policies.'
           - 'Understands the importance of work-life harmony and acts as a role model for this.
 Is a driven and committed Monzonaut, understanding that sprints are sometimes neccessary but not a way of life.'
           - 'Leads by example, in line with Christex Foundation culture outlined in our Code of Conduct and other People policies.'
           - 'Knows what they need from their manager and shares personal insight on how their manager can work best with them.
 Gives their manager constructive feedback.
 May be working towards managing someone else.'